Biden administration moves to restore endangered species protections dropped by Trump

 BILLINGS, Mont.
-(AP) — The Biden administration was expected to propose new rules for protecting imperiled plants and animals on Wednesday that would reverse changes under former President Donald Trump that weakened the Endangered Species Act.
+(AP) — The Biden administration proposed new rules for protecting imperiled plants and animals on Wednesday that would reverse changes under former President Donald Trump that weakened the Endangered Species Act.

-The U.S. Fish and Wildlife Service plans to reinstate a decades-old regulation that mandates protections for species that are newly classified as threatened.
-That measure was dropped under Trump as part of a suite of changes to the species law that was encouraged by industry.
+The U.S. Fish and Wildlife Service plans to reinstate a decades-old regulation that mandates protections for species newly classified as threatened.
+That provision was dropped under Trump as part of a suite of changes to the species law encouraged by industry.

 Under Wednesday’s proposal, officials also would drop consideration of economic impacts when deciding if animals and plants need protection.
 Another change would expand requirements for federal agencies to consult with the wildlife service or the National Marine Fisheries Service before taking actions that could affect threatened or endangered species.